 Hierarchical to: No other components.
-Dependencies: FIA_UAU.1 Timing of authentication: fulfilled by FIA_UAU.1/PACE FIA_AFL.1.1 /PACE The TSF shall detect when [Number in Table 19] unsuccessful authentication attempt occurs related to authentication attempts using the PACE password as shared password .
-FIA_AFL.1.2 /PACE When the defined number of unsuccessful authentication attempts has been met , the TSF shall [Actions in Table 19].
+Dependencies: FIA_UAU.1 Timing of authentication: fulfilled by FIA_UAU.1/PACE FIA_AFL.1.1 /PACE The TSF shall detect when [Number in Table 21] unsuccessful authentication attempt occurs related to authentication attempts using the PACE password as shared password .
+FIA_AFL.1.2 /PACE When the defined number of unsuccessful authentication attempts has been met , the TSF shall [Actions in Table 21].

 Password Number Actions

 MRZ, CAN 1 Exponentially increase time delay before new authentication attempt is possible.

 PIN 3 Block PIN.

-Table 19: EIA AEL 1/PACE refinements

-Table 19: FIA_AFL.1/PACE refinements
+Table 21: FIA_AFL.1/PACE refinements